mlorgain/hello-world/README.md

 # hello-world
-A place for ideas and resources
+This is a place for ideas and resources!